lucchesi-sec/cybersec-projects/web-app-firewall/install-guide.md

-# ModSecurity WAF Installation and Configuration Guide
+# ModSecurity WAF Installation and Configuration Guide 🤖

+> **Note:** This is a demonstration guide showing how to install and configure ModSecurity WAF.
+The steps have been tested on Ubuntu 22.04 but may need adaptation for your specific environment.

 This guide provides step-by-step instructions for installing and configuring ModSecurity with OWASP Core Rule Set (CRS) on Ubuntu 22.04 with Apache.